0x64c/eepromcarts/README.md

 ## Sega Megadrive

-A Megadrive cartridge is almost complete, with support for:
+A Megadrive cartridge design is complete, with support for:
 * 4Mbit ROM size
 * 256Kbit FRAM

+## GameBoy

+A GB cartridge design is complete with support for:
+* 256Kbit FRAM
+* RTC
+* Bank switching through CPLD

 ## Sega Master System